jcervas/teaching/2025-2026/class-cmu-2025-84-309/readme.md

 [^1]: The most up-to-date version of this [syllabus can be found
     here](https://github.com/jcervas/teaching/blob/main/2025-2026/class-cmu-84-309/syllabus.md)

-[^2]: [Subscribe to course calender on your
-    phone](webcal://p152-caldav.icloud.com/published/2/MTc4NTk0NTg2MTc4NTk0NZO-h1iSc8zhofM4_VOkOMM8G0k8-ulknQ53FOohoVK0AjGkYv8Y2Mk5E1HdistY7IOjWQX4ZR7osOt6e3666Rg)

-[^3]: This course syllabus is a work in progress.
+[^2]: This course syllabus is a work in progress.
 The instructor will
     take note of student feedback and course schedule will evolve based on student preferences

-[^4]: Typically one percentage point per day
+[^3]: Typically one percentage point per day

-[^5]: If you need to miss more than two sessions due to extenuating
+[^4]: If you need to miss more than two sessions due to extenuating
     circumstances, let me know as soon as possible so we can discuss how best to support you.